aholland909/sveltekit-blog/src/content/pages/blog/svelte-kit-blog.md

 ## 6. Dynamic Routing

 Each blog needs its own page.
 SvelteKit has routing built in which is handy.
-Under the routes folder we can add a folder called /blog/[slug] with a +page.svelte file inside.
-This will represent all blogs and allow them to have their own page, for example blog/getting-started, blog/abc, and any future blogs that will be written.
+Under the routes folder we can add a folder called `/blog/[slug]` with a `+page.svelte` file inside.
+This will represent all blogs and allow them to have their own page, for example `blog/getting-started`, `blog/abc`, and any future blogs that will be written.

 In the +page.svelte file, we can access the slug from the page parameters.
 Then use this slug to search for a corresponding file with that slug as the filename.